Erasmus+ is the European Union’s (EU) funding programme for education and training, youth and sport. The overall programme objectives are to:

 - Modernise education, training and youth work

 The UK National Agency (NA) for Erasmus+ is a partnership between the British Council and Ecorys UK.
 The British Council manages the Higher Education Institutions (HEIs) Erasmus+ projects funded under the 2014 Call for Key Action 1: Learning Mobility of Individuals.

 Erasmus+ funding is available for mobility taking place to and from the following countries and territories:

-- Overseas countries and territories of EU Member States: Greenland, New Caledonia and Dependencies, French Polynesia, French Southern and Antarctic Territories, Wallis and Futuna Islands, Mayotte, St Pierre and Miquelon, Aruba, Netherlands Antilles.
+- Overseas countries and territories of EU Member States: Greenland, New Caledonia and Dependencies, French Polynesia, French Southern and Antarctic Territories, Wallis and Futuna Islands, Mayotte, St Pierre and Miquelon, Aruba and Netherlands Antilles.

 For all general enquiries relating to Brunel's Erasmus+ activities including:

 General information and grants for outgoing students and staff

 please email the University’s Institutional Exchange Coordinator.